Our Speech-Language Therapists/Pathologists are licensed in the following states:

 M.S., J.D., B.Mus., TSSLD, Bilingual Speech-Language Pathologist

-Gabriela S. is a NYS-licensed speech-language pathologist and certified Teacher of Students with Speech and Language Disabilities working with mono- and bilingual children and adults in Westchester County and the Bronx.
+Gabriela S. is an NYS-licensed speech-language pathologist and Certified Teacher of Students with Speech and Language Disabilities working with mono- and bilingual children and adults in Westchester County and the Bronx.
 She holds her Certificate of Bilingual Extension from Columbia University Teachers College.
 Gabriela completed her Masters of Science in Speech-Language Pathology from NY Medical College and her Juris Doctor from Cardozo School of Law.